steven-solomon/soonernotfaster/content/posts/what-is-a-unit-test-anyway.md

 TK make it clearer "what are unit tests used for"
 TK the value of testing is to ship with more confidence

-The point of a unit test is to communicate your expectations about code to other developers.
-When reading your test, your peer should be able to quickly identify what part of the system is being tested, the scenario that software element is operating in, and how the software element is expected to behave.
+As a developer, the point of a unit test is to communicate your expectations about code to other developers.
+These expectations should make the context, element being tested, and expected output as clear as possible.
+The context is the scenario in which code is being tested, including dependencies (a.k.a. collaborating objects) and state that represent the pre-conditions.
+The element is the piece of software that you want to test, it may be a function, it may be a method, or it may be a series of interactions with a function or group of methods that you wish to communicate to your collegues.
+Lastly, the expected output is code that verifies the observable effect of the code being tested has worked.
+It could be the result of a function or the mutation of state—depending on which methodology you are using to structure the code you are testing.

 # The parts of a unit test